padajar/padajar.github.io/_posts/2026-06-24-three-weeks-three-months.md

 amidst the backdrop of all of this academic writing looms one big question: what do i want to do next with my life?

-it’s funny, you know. almost exactly six years ago, i was in a very similar boat, thinking about what i wanted to do after undergrad — grad school, work for a while, and many, many other options. i started blogging the summer before my senior year of college, and [on choices, arbitrariness, and storytelling](https://padajar.com/2020/07/29/choices-arbitraryness-storytelling/) was the first post i felt really proud of. it’s the first part of a (spiritual) trilogy[^4] of posts documenting my eventual choice of being in grad school, followed up by [on success, meaning, and time](https://mitadmissions.org/blogs/entry/on-success-meaning-and-time/) and [leaning in](https://mitadmissions.org/blogs/entry/leaning-in/), in which i actually choose to go to grad school. rereading these posts, it’s so interesting to see the thoughtfulness that past me put into these decisions (though of course, with some amount of wide-eyed naivete[^5]), the values i was using to choose lives, the things i was unsure about that since have come to pass. all of the ways that the person i was back then have led to the person that i am now.
+it’s funny, you know. almost exactly six years ago, i was in a very similar boat, thinking about what i wanted to do after undergrad — grad school, work for a while, and many, many other options. i started blogging the summer before my senior year of college, and [on choices, arbitrariness, and storytelling](https://padajar.com/2020/07/29/choices-arbitraryness-storytelling/) was the first post i felt really proud of. it’s the first part of a (spiritual) trilogy[^4] of posts documenting my eventual choice of being in grad school, followed up by [on success, meaning, and time](https://mitadmissions.org/blogs/entry/on-success-meaning-and-time/) and [leaning in](https://mitadmissions.org/blogs/entry/leaning-in/), in which i actually choose to go to grad school. rereading these posts, it’s so interesting to see the thoughtfulness that past me put into these decisions (though of course, with some amount of wide-eyed naivete[^5]), the values i was using to choose lives, the things i was unsure about that since have come to pass. all of the ways that the person i was back then has led to the person that i am now.

 of course, there’s many ways in which i have changed, too. a lot more understanding about myself and my values. lots of new thoughts about identity, particularly surrounding gender. the ways in which i spend time alone and with others takes on different forms. i’m doing *way* better at prioritizing having a work-life balance (which to be honest, i don’t think i really had in college). to be clear, i’m still doing so many things, and that’s also a way in which i’ve changed — i’ve picked up so many new hobbies, including dnd, puzzles, acting, musicals, and much more.